 Many folks said I would not be able to continue my personal studio practice and be a museum director, suggestions that I refused to accept.
 I tried a variety of ways of making sure that photography was part of my life—from trying to work evening after work (impossible since a museum director’s work never ends!) and finally landing on a process of scheduling 3-day weekends in my home studio….a practice that I would continue for the next 15 years until retirement.

 My re-entry into new image-making began with re-visiting collaborative work I had made with fellow photographer Jennifer Tucker in the 1980s.
 We would go into the landscape with a bag of fabrics and dresses and make images that responded to each other and explored photographer as model, model as photographer.
 For my new work, I became both—model and photographer—with a gathered bag of fabrics as I headed to an area up Telephone Canyon where dirt roads criss-cross the high plains of open meadows and stands of forests.
 It was as if being lifted to the sky, a Wyoming sky of rapidly changing light, clouds, and cast shadows.
 This grounded my series that I called Place | Mind | Spirit.

-I consider these images a reflection on the the connection between human presence and landscape; they are not a portraits.
+I consider these images a reflection on the connection between human presence and landscape; they are not portraits.
 I thought of the image-making process as a momentary performance in the landscape, a dance with clouds.
 Chance was a major player in this effort as I knew only the view of the landscape for my images through the viewfinder.
 The timed shutter released as I danced with fabrics in front of the lens.
-What moment was captured would not be visible until I received the processed film.
-I still connect with this sense of “leap of faith” image-making in the current iPhone panoramas that I make, and I am continue to capture compositions at the time of exposure that are not manipulated in post-production.
+Which moment was captured would not be visible until I received the processed film.
+I still connect with this sense of “leap of faith” image-making in the current iPhone panoramas that I make, and I continue to capture compositions at the time of exposure that are not manipulated in post-production.